-The outlet or outfall from a public or private drain shall be to the public stormwater network or an approved alternative12:
+The outlet or outfall from a public or private drain shall be to the public stormwater network or an approved alternative15:

 - (a) Discharging to land sloping down to receiving waters is to be avoided where possible.
-It may be considered where the designer can demonstrate that the flows can be controlled, there are no adverse environmental effects, and secondary (overland) flow is contained to within the developer's property before reaching a receiving body of water. - (b) Discharging to land shall not be considered where scouring is likely. - (c) Where significant turbulence is likely, such as at a large change in cross-sectional area, specific measures shall be taken to eliminate scour and erosion of the receiving drain and surrounds: - (i) This may take the form of protective aprons and linings of the receiving channel or flow calming or energy dissipating structures. - (ii) As a general rule, exit velocities in drains of up to 1.8 m/s may be tolerated without specific energy dissipation structures. - (iii) Short duration flows up to 3 m/s may be tolerated if it can be shown that the channel is in stable and strong ground, potential maintenance has been considered and addressed and the consequences of erosion are small. - (d) Where the outlet discharges to a natural stream or channel, the outlet shall, as a minimum, be protected by a proprietary wing wall structure, concrete apron and concrete embedded downstream riprap with the intention of reducing scouring velocities.
+It may be considered where the designer can demonstrate that the flows can be controlled, there are no adverse environmental effects, and secondary (overland) flow is contained to within the developer's property before reaching a receiving body of water. - (b) Discharging to land shall not be considered where scouring is likely. - (c) Where significant turbulence is likely, such as at a large change in cross-sectional area, specific measures shall be taken to eliminate scour and erosion of the receiving drain and surrounds: - (i) This may take the form of protective aprons and linings of the receiving channel or flow calming or energy dissipating structures. - (ii) As a general rule, exit velocities in drains of up to 1.8 m/s may be tolerated without specific energy dissipation structures. - (iii) Short duration flows up to 3 m/s may be tolerated if it can be shown that the channel is in stable and strong ground, potential maintenance has been considered and addressed and the consequences of erosion are small. - (d) Where the outlet discharges to a natural stream or channel, the outlet shall, as a minimum, be protected by a proprietary wing wall structure, concrete apron and concrete embedded downstream riprap with the intention of reducing scouring velocities. - (e) Any structure should be designed to minimise the collection of debris.
+Where collection of debris is likely, access considerations equivalent to those of an intake (see Section 4.4.8 Stormwater pipe intakes) shall be incorporated into the design to allow for removal of the debris. - (f) Direct outfall to specific rivers, streams or the sea may require permission from Greater Wellington Regional Council.

-12 See Auckland Council Hydraulic Energy Management: Inlet and Outlet Design for Treatment Devices July 2013 Tech Report 2013/018 for assessing outlet structures.
+15 See Auckland Council Hydraulic Energy Management: Inlet and Outlet Design for Treatment Devices July 2013 Tech Report 2013/018 for assessing outlet structures.